 TRANSLATOR: Early on, the Serbian secret police were transporting Albanians safely through the border by hiding them in the trunk.
 They charged them $2,700.
 When the guys in my unit heard about this, we started doing it too.
 Later, after the native bombing got worse, I wouldn’t bother taking the Albanian to the border; I would just take their money and kill them.
 I couldn’t care less for the Albanians.
 None of us cared.
 They’re less than human.
-They’re shit.
+They’re shirt.

 MS. TIPPETT: Theologians identify two kinds of evil: natural evil such as disease in the human body, and the moral evil which flows from the conscious choices of human beings.

 ROBERT POLLACK: I think of the evils that we choose to do by free-will choice, the one which closest resembles natural evil is the dehumanization of another person for whatever reason.

 MS. TIPPETT: That was Robert Pollack, a biologist and director of the Center for the Study of Science and Religion at Columbia University and the author of Signs of Life: The Language and Meanings of DNA.

 DR. POLLACK: One of Hitler’s slogans was that politics is applied biology, and there were many, many cases and representations of the problem of Europe and the problem of Germany being, not the presence of Jewish people, but the disease of Jews.
 This happens in the case of Ireland.
 It happens in the case of Israel and Palestine.
 It happens in the case Rwanda.
 People who differ to our eyes very little seem to make those little differences into justification for saying of each side the other is not quite human.